shawnrice/alphred/README.md

 1. OAuth -- should I bake this in or just leave it out?
 1. Network (stuff for bluetooth/wifi... is this necessary?)
 1. Security Class (keychains)
 1. System Functions (zip/tar/system information, etc...)
+FORK!